-Site visits were undertaken in March 2023 for purposes of reconnaissance, assessing the baseline and environmental risks associated with the proposed project as well as applicable environmental safeguards and standards.
+Site visits were undertaken in December 2024 for purposes of reconnaissance, assessing the baseline and environmental risks associated with the proposed project as well as applicable environmental safeguards and standards.
 Environmental screening criteria was informed by the Second Schedule of the Environmental Management and Coordination (Impact Assessment and Audit) Regulations, 2003.
 As per this Schedule the issues considered by the experts were ecological and socio-economic issues, landscape changes, land use character and water aspects.
 Data collection methods included literature review, observations during site visits and photography.
-Stakeholders and public consultations were conducted with the community neighboring the proposed project site, relevant stakeholders and the proponent in two major public participation forums held at the proposed site in Esaie sublocation and another one in Olengoloto primary school in Olengoloto sublocation on 9th March 2023 and 17th March 2023) (Copies of attendance lists and minutes are annexed).
+Stakeholders and public consultations were conducted with the community neighboring the proposed project site, relevant stakeholders and the proponent in two major public participation forums held at Asumbi technical institute, Staridge hotel, Rabango Secondary School and Aoch Muga primary school in Sango/Rabango sublocation between 16th December 2024 and 20th December 2024 (Copies of attendance lists and minutes are annexed).

 The Project proponent provided the proposed project design details including feasibility study, proposed designs, Bills of Quantities (BoQ), Land ownership, registration certificate among other documents.
-The data collection was carried out through structured questionnaires where 50 questionnaires and 38 questionnaires respectively which were filled and returned in the two major forums.
+The data collection was carried out through structured questionnaires where 50 questionnaires were filled and returned.